tjburns08/KnnSleepwalk/README.md

 # KNN Sleepwalk

 ## Introduction, the problem
-This package builds off of the sleepwalk R package, which you can find here.  [here](https://anders-biostat.github.io/sleepwalk/).
+This package builds off of the sleepwalk R package, which you can find  [here](https://anders-biostat.github.io/sleepwalk/).
 In short, rather than "walking" through your embedding to visualize distances between cells, you are visualizing the literal K-nearest neighbors of a given cell that the cursor is on, either from the emebdding space, or from the original high dimensional data.

 The motivation for this wrapper comes from previous work I've done on the quality of dimension reduction embeddings for cytometry data, which you can view [here](https://tjburns08.github.io/tjb_dimr_talk.pdf).
 Simply put, some users in the cytometry field like to gate or cluster directly on the embeddings.
 This re-working of sleepwalk allows these users to gain additional intuition around whether this is a good idea for the data in question and/or a particular cell subset.